The latest PR news from PRovoke Media, previously known as the Holmes Report.

 PRovoke Media's editorial series published in collaboration with partners.

-Founded in 1961, Dentsu has been a leader in the Japanese public relations market for five decades.
+The Holmes Report’s 2018 North Asia PR Consultancy of the Year, Dentsu has been a leader in the Japanese public relations market for five decades.
 But for much of that time, foreign competitors in particular complained that the firm was a leader largely by virtue of the power wielded by its ad agency parent company—in a market where PR was until recently seen as a poor cousin of advertising—and suggested that the firm was focused on old-fashioned media relations and events rather than more sophisticated reputation management or more modern digital and social capabilities.

 With PR in Korea undergoing a “fourth industrial revolution,” PR One has been keeping pace with—and in some cases leading—changing client demands.
 Its digital and social media capabilities are formidable, including content creation designed to reach consumers in immediate and interactive ways, and a dedicated influencer marketing capability.
 At the same time, the firm has not neglected increasing demand for more sophisticated corporate reputation management capabilities, bringing in experts from the fields of risk management and culture change to enhance its offering to the C-suite.